Settings for spreadsheet to HTML conversion

-The download button is active once you logged into the converter with a valid licence.
+The download button is active once you logged into the converter with a valid license.
 If you are converting a sample file, you will be able to download the code freely.
-This way you can have a better understanding of the code and how to integrate it later in your website.
+This way you can have a better understanding of the code and how to integrate it later on your website.

-The licence validity is meant for the converter usage.
+The license validity is meant for conversion usage.
 It will not impact your web-application once downloaded.
 This one will continue to run without time limitation.

 Mobile preview switch

 Activate the switch to reduce the size of the preview window.
-This setting has no influence on the conversion process.
+This setting does not influence the conversion process.
 It is there to give you a better understanding of how your app will look like on a mobile device.